 That is in part due to this being the always important data laden last week of the month, especially the last couple of days.
-Yet the segue into the new month on Friday is buffered by the major Chinese and European Labour Day holiday (fewer global Manufacturing PMIs.)
+Yet the segue into the new month on Friday is buffered by today's major Chinese and European Labour Day holiday (fewer global Manufacturing PMIs.)
 Considering Friday is a single early month day, the US and Canadian Employment reports are also deferred into the end of next week (May 8th.)

 Even with those delays, it is a significant economic data week insofar as much more of it is for April versus quite a bit of previous reporting being from before the full COVID-19 impact back in February and March.
-There is also quite a bit of central bank influence that began with the BoJ Monday morning, followed by the FOMC this afternoon and ECB on Thursday.
+There was also quite a bit of accommodative central bank influence from the BoJ Monday morning, the FOMC Wednesday and the ECB on Thursday.

-And the data will be interesting in its own right on still seeing the Chinese Manufacturing and Non-Manufacturing PMIs on Thursday, and Japanese, Australian, UK and US Manufacturing PMIs on Friday.
-Those are following important more contemporary first looks ('Advance') Q1 GDP for many countries, obviously expected to be very depressed compared to Q4.
+And the data was still interesting in its own right on still being fairly dire.
+There were the surprisingly mixed Chinese Manufacturing and Non-Manufacturing PMIs on Thursday, and still weak (if somewhat steady in some cases) Japanese, Australian, UK and US Manufacturing PMIs on today.
+Those are following important more contemporary first looks ('Advance') Q1 GDP for many countries, which were obviously very depressed compared to Q4.